 4. IRAs and the Required Minimum Distribution

 If you are over age 70 1/2, you have to take a Required Minimum Distribution from your IRAs by December 31.
 Additionally, if you have an inherited IRA (also called Beneficiary IRA or Stretch IRA), you may also be required to take an RMD before the end of the year.
 When you have multiple retirement accounts, each RMD will be calculated separately, but it doesn’t matter which account you use for the distribution.
+Investing in a home security system can improve home safety and protect your home from break-ins and theft.
 As long as the total distribution for the year meets the total RMD amount, you can use any account for the withdrawal.

 If you have not met your RMD and are planning charitable contributions before the end of the year, look into making a Qualified Charitable Distribution from your IRA.
 This offers a tax benefit without having to itemize your return, and the QCD can count towards your RMD.Read more: Qualified Charitable Distributions from Your IRA